For those of us who suffer from Arthritis or Raynaud’s disease being cold in winter brings along a whole new set of problems and pain and suffering.

 When I’m at home I like to walk around in bare feet.
 But during winter walking on a tile floor is simply painful.
 I tried winter socks like the explorer brand, they work fine but my feet were still chilly.

-This is when I decided to do some research into how to keep my feet warm in winter.
+This is when I decided to do some research on how to keep my feet warm in winter.
 There are basically 2 different battery options for heating the socks up.

 They are the older “D cell batteries” and the newer more compact lithium-ion 3.7v battery”.
 So let’s check out both battery option in some different brands and see which is the best for you.